Triplemanía XXI: Event

 The Five-way elimination tag team match for the vacant AAA World Tag Team Championship was contested under special rules that allowed both members of a team in the ring at the same time and teams alternating in and out of the ring without a traditional tag between competitors.
 Early in the match the team of Jack Evans and Angélico managed to pile up Drago, Fénix, Daga, Psicosis, Crazy Boy, Joe Líder and Sexy B in the middle of the, followed by Jack Evans performing a standing shooting star press onto the pile, followed by Angélico leaping off the top rope, performing a double stomp on the back of the man on top of the pile.
 Moments later Mr. E, the only man not in the pile, surprised Jack Evans to pin him and eliminate the team of Evans and Angélico.
 Los Mamitos were eliminated next after a double stomp off the top rope from Drago and Fénix.
 Crazy Boy pinned Psicosis to eliminate Los Perros del Mal leaving only two teams.
 In the end the Mexican Powers won the match and the vacant championship when Líder pinned Drago.

-Mexican mixed martial arts (MMA) fighter Érik "Goyito" Pérez was originally scheduled to accompany Octagón for the seventh match against the Lucha Libre Leyendas team, but was forced to withdraw from the show due to an injury.
+Mexican mixed martial arts fighter Érik "Goyito" Pérez, who at that time competed for the UFC, was originally scheduled to accompany Octagón for the seventh match against the Lucha Libre Leyendas team, but was forced to withdraw from the show due to an injury.
 The Leyendas team was accompanied by Dorian Roldan, who interfered in the match and was hit by Electroshock near the end of the match to the delight of the crowd.